About our 2019 conference

 Alzheimer’s Society’s vision is a world without dementia.
 Until the day we find a cure, we will create a society where those affected by dementia are supported and accepted, able to live in their community without fear or prejudice.

-What will conference delegates gain access to?
+What do conference delegates gain access to?

 - People with dementia and carers sharing their experiences.